 If you are looking to contact a potential customer or business partner, you may choose to send them an e-mail to initiate contact.
-Yet said e-mail may end up in their spam/junk folder as it is coming from an unknown sender (i.e. their normal inbox would not recognise your e-mail address).
+Yet, said e-mail may end up in their spam/junk folder as it is coming from an unknown sender (i.e. their normal inbox would not recognize your e-mail address).
 This can scupper your chances completely if the recipient does not check these folders.
-Therefore, if you plan to follow-up this e-mail with a call, the person answering the phone may not have a clue who you are and what you are talking about.
+Therefore, if you plan to follow up this e-mail with a call, the person answering the phone may not have a clue who you are and what you are talking about.
 In theory, you would have to relay the content of the initial e-mail to them.

 So how can both sides avoid this dilemma?
-Here we list three simple tips to help your e-mails to reach the intended recipients and also in reverse, so that you do not miss any beneficial e-mails directed to you and your business.
+We list three simple tips to help your e-mails to reach the intended recipients and also in reverse so that you do not miss any beneficial e-mails directed to you and your business.

 1. Send from your e-mail address